JYBhavsar/blog-app-apis/README.md

 	spring.security.user.roles=ADMIN

 # JWT Token Guidance
-	while creating the token -
+	- while creating the token -
 		1. Define  claims of the token, like Issuer, Expiration, Subject, and the ID
 		2. Sign the JWT using the HS512 algorithm and secret key.
 		3. According to JWS Compact Serialization(https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41#section-3.1)
 		compaction of the JWT to a URL-safe string

+	- During Generation of token secret-key must have minimum keyBytes 32 or more.